idomizrachi/Regen/README.md

-# SafeAsset
+# Regen
-Use properties for images names instead of free typed strings
+The goal of this project is to remove free typed string for images.